MPanzariu/Splitty/client/TAReadMe.md

 (The client.language property can be changed through the UI so there is no need to change it through the config file.)

+**How to add another language:**
+This can be done in through the drop-down UI that displays the current language.
+Language should be in format: <languageCode>_<countryCode>.
+(E.g. en_GB)
+languageCode must be a ISO 639 alpha-2 language code. countryCode must be ISO 3166 alpha-2 country code.

 **How to change the default server**

 * connection.URL={your server URL e.g. http://localhost:8080}